 Video file types each have their own unique characteristics that make them perfect for specific functions.
-This exclusivity forces users to choose between them more often that not.
-The most important factor in this decision is which extension’s traits best suit your specific needs.
-To help you pinpoint the perfect video file type, here’s a breakdown of both the advantages and disadvantages of popular file formats.
+This exclusivity forces users to choose between them more often than not.
+The most important factor in this decision is which extension best suits your specific needs.
+To help you pinpoint the perfect video file type, here’s a breakdown of popular file formats.

 Video File Types – MOV